The Math Death Spiral: How Knowledge Gaps Lead to Student Failure

 When people age, they accumulate biological damage that eventually reaches a tipping point and leads to a cascade of catastrophic health issues.

-The same thing happens to students learning mathematics.
+The same thing happens to students learning mathematics: a death spiral caused by compounding knowledge gaps.

 Students accumulate knowledge gaps as they progress through math, and they stop taking math classes once the number of gaps reaches a tipping point and spirals out of control.